wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-build-aspnetmvc-apps/includes/2-graph-overview-create-app.md

 Microsoft Graph proxies the different services together so we don't need to obtain individual tokens for each service.
 Microsoft Graph, through one endpoint, will proxy calls to each service's endpoint.

-This also is going to eliminate it or graph is also going to eliminate the need for traditional discovery service.
+This eliminates the need for traditional discovery service.
 Prior to Microsoft Graph, developers had to use a discovery service to ask the different endpoints with Microsoft 365 for the user-specific endpoints for each service, such as OneDrive or Outlook.

-One thing to keep in mind is that because it is a proxy, you may see new functionality and features show up in these downstream, endpoints before they appear in Microsoft Graph.
+One thing to keep in mind is that because it is a proxy, you may see new functionality and features show up in these downstream endpoints before they appear in Microsoft Graph.
 This is because Microsoft Graph is a proxy and it can't expose functionality that doesn't exist downstream in one of the services that is proxying.

 ### Authentication and the consent framework